Master of Science in Project Management

 Students will graduate with project management skills emphasizing an integrated relationship with an organization’s functional areas.
 Our degrees and certificates in project management provide formal training that prepares graduates to manage local, outsourced and global projects.
 Students' improved communication skills will enable them to succeed in multiple diverse communities within an organization.

-Graduates of the MS in project management program will be able to demonstrate:
+Graduates of the Master of Science in Project Management program will be able to demonstrate:

 - General knowledge of business dynamics, corporate strategy and stakeholder issues.